ScrappyCocco/eXiSoundVis/Readme.md

+# Scrappy note
+This plugin was useful to analyze audio frequency spectrum.

+With [Unreal 4.22](https://docs.unrealengine.com/en-US/Support/Builds/ReleaseNotes/4_22/index.html) they introduced "Spectral Analyzer" so this plugin is no longer necessary.

+This repository has been archieved on 24 June 2019.

+# eXiSoundVis
 [![](http://imgur.com/DWGECXG.gif)](https://www.youtube.com/watch?v=N4eA68BEpak)
 <sup>**Note:** The image above is an animated GIF, so there's some quality lost.
 Please see the [YouTube video](https://www.youtube.com/watch?v=N4eA68BEpak) for higher quality visualization of Disclosure's You and Me.</sup>